andres4715-gif/Playwright_web_pom/Readme.md

 # TO DO ✅
 - [ ] Create .env file and implement it
-- [ ] inherit from Base page in the other pages
 - [ ] Implement a logger
 - [ ] DTO Implementation
-- [ ] API Implementation
 - [ ] Check how implement fixtures
+- [ ] Edit the codegen script from package.json
+- [ ] On the JsonPlaceholderPage page add the baseurl coming from .env
+- [X] inherit from Base page in the other pages
+- [X] API Implementation